abdullah7485/VaccineChallenge/README.md

 1) Note that the program require .Net framework 4.6.1 or higher.

-2) Note that The data file for individuals and Vaccination Centers must be wrriten in json format (every Person or Vaccine Center data is enclosed in braces ( {} ), his name-value pairs are separated by a comma ( , ), and the name and value in a pair are separated by a colon ( : ).
+2) Note that The data files for individuals and Vaccination Centers must be prepared in json format (every Person or Vaccine Center data is enclosed in braces ( {} ), his name-value pairs are separated by a comma ( , ), and the name and value in a pair are separated by a colon ( : ).